MasoniteFramework/docs/tutorials/creating-a-blog.md

 Let's setup a little HTML so we can learn a bit more about how views work.
 In this part we will setup a really basic template in order to not clog up this part with too much HTML but we will learn the basics enough that you can move forward and create a really awesome blog template \(or collect one from the internet\).

-Now that we have all the models and migrations setup, we have everything in the backend that we need to create layout and start creating and updating blog posts.
+Now that we have all the models and migrations setup, we have everything in the backend that we need to create a layout and start creating and updating blog posts.

-We will check if the user logged in before creating a template.
+We will also check if the user is logged in before creating a template.

 ## The Template For Creating